sithmel/occamsrazor.js/README.rst

     adapters.add(validator, func)

-    adapters.add([an array of validators], func)
+    adapters.add(validator, validator, validator ..., func)

 returns the adapters (this method can be chained).
-If the validator is a string or a regular expression is converted automatically to a function using occamsrazor.stringValidator
+The validator will be converted automatically to a function using occamsrazor.match
-If a validator is null it become occamsrazor.validator().
+If a validator is null it becomes occamsrazor.validator().

 adapters.notFound
 ---------------------------------------------------